dexterklui/notes/Computer/DevOps/docker.md

 - You can add the `docker` group to your user account, then you don't need to use `sudo` to interact with the docker daemon.

+## Docker Bench

+Docker bench security scans your docker setting in your local machine and reports vulnerabilities and best practices.

 ## Links and Resources

 - [A Docker Tutorial for Beginners - Docker](https://docker-curriculum.com/)